sanilrod/Heart-Disease-ML/README.md

 # Heart-Disease-ML
 I worked on predicting potential Heart Diseases in people using Machine Learning algorithms.
 <br>
 This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
 In particular, the Cleveland database is the only one that has been used by ML researchers to this date.
 The "goal" field refers to the presence of heart disease in the patient.
 It is integer valued from 0 (no presence) to 4.
 <br>
 Attribute Information:

-age
+<li>age</li>
 sex
 chest pain type (4 values)
 resting blood pressure